Purdze/HueChat/README.md

 - **Legacy Support**: Now compatible with Minecraft versions 1.8 to latest
 - **Improved Update Checker**: Switched to Spigot's legacy API for more reliable update checking
 - **Self-Mention Support**: Players can now trigger mentions of their own name
+- **Emoji Support**: Players can now use emojis in chat with permission-based control

 ### 🔧 Technical Changes
 - Multi-Java support: